-Respond to Myths: Watch recorded webinars in English and Spanish that confront myths and rumors about the new coronavirus, who can get it and how to prevent it – and guard against stigma that being Asian, or from certain ethnicities or communities will increase the chance of getting or spreading COVID-19.
+Respond to Myths: Refer to these CDC guides in English and Spanish to learn more about who can get COVID-19 and how to prevent it – and guard against stigma that being Asian, or from certain ethnicities or communities will increase the chance of getting or spreading COVID-19.

-Read the Latest Presidential Update: start here to find out recent guidance for all residents of the United States as it changes.
+Read the Latest Presidential Update: start here to find out recent guidance for all residents of the United States as states begin to re-open.

 Discuss COVID-19 with CHWs and Experts: Use this Facebook link to share lessons learned, ask questions and access resources

 COVID-19 and Pregnancy